Internet of Things (IoT): Consumer IoT vs. Industrial IoT

 IIoT devices bring increased visibility to the supply chains and inventory for companies in the industrial sector.
 These systems allow tracing inventory globally on a line-item level.
 This provides far-reaching and cross-channel visibility, which helps managers get realistic estimates of the work in progress and the remaining material.
 Ultimately, this optimizes supply and reduces additional associated costs in the value chain.

-Along with providing constant updates on industrial machinery’s geolocation and mechanical status, IIoT sensors offer the power to change settings remotely, activate or de-activate equipment, or halt processes as and when needed.
-The ability to remotely control the equipment at different geographic locations gives the implementing organizations an unprecedented ability to oversee advances in their production in real-time while also analyzing historical data about their processes.
+With constant updates on industrial machinery’s geolocation and mechanical status, IIoT sensors can change settings remotely, activate or de-activate equipment, or halt processes when needed.
+The ability to remotely control the equipment at different geographic locations gives the implementing organizations an unprecedented ability to oversee advances in their production in real time while also analyzing historical data about their processes.

-To enhance worker safety, network-connected wearable devices like vests, hard hats, and boots allow to stream the workers’ geolocation to a cloud data analytics service.
-Using this data, supervisors can minimize safety and security risks for both workers and equipment by quickly identifying potentially hazardous sites.
+To enhance worker safety, network-connected wearable devices like vests, hard hats, and boots allow a stream of the workers’ geolocation to a cloud data analytics service.
+Supervisors can use this data to minimize safety and security risks for workers and equipment by quickly identifying potentially hazardous sites.

-The Internet of Things market continues to grow despite COVID-19’s impact on the semiconductor industry leading to chip shortage and supply chain issues.
+The Internet of Things market continues to grow despite COVID-19’s impact on the semiconductor industry, which has led to chip shortages and supply chain issues.
 According to a market survey, there will be more than 27 billion IoT connections by 2025.
-Additionally, the market is expected to grow more aggressively with the development of wireless network technology (5G), the advent of advanced data analytics, the cost reduction of connected devices, and the increasing adoption of cloud platforms.
+Additionally, the market is expected to grow more aggressively with the development of wireless network technology (5G), advanced data analytics, the cost reduction of connected devices, and the increasing adoption of cloud platforms.

 Moreover, with the massive expansion of the e-commerce industry, the retail sector is also witnessing significant global growth.
-Hence, the retailers utilize IoT solutions to improve operational efficiency and enhance the customer experience to gain competitive advantages.
-The increasing adoption of smart payment solutions is a significant factor driving IoT solutions’ adoption in the studied segment.
+Hence, retailers utilize IoT solutions to improve operational efficiency and enhance the customer experience to gain competitive advantages.
+The increasing adoption of smart payment solutions is a significant factor driving the adoption of IoT solutions in the studied segment.

 In addition, IoT is a key factor enabling the expansion of emerging technologies such as smart cars, smart manufacturing, home automation, and smart energy projects.